 Each scholar will have the opportunity and resources to start an original research project based on their interests in population health.
 The Harvard Center for Population and Development Studies is home to a population science research platform.
 Studies are tightly harmonized so that critical comparisons across studies (or countries) can lead to important insights.
 The HCPDS also houses highly sensitive data that need to be enclaved (social security and medicare data, for instance) and has data managers and analysts available to RWJ Scholars to help in their research efforts.
 Scholars have access to the Research Computing Environment maintained by the Harvard-MIT Data Center that provides a full-featured user environment with a wide range of research tools and a secure virtual network computing (VNC) connection.
 The Harvard School of Public Health also maintains a psycho-physiology laboratory run by Dr. Laura Kubzansky (HSS associate site director at Harvard).

-The two co-directors of the program are Ichiro Kawachi, MD, PhD, Chair, Department of Social and Behavioral Sciences and professor of social epidemiology, Harvard School of Public Health (HSPH) and Lisa Berkman, PhD, director, Harvard Center for Population and Development Studies, and the Thomas D. Cabot Professor of Public Policy and of Epidemiology also HSPH.
-The associate site director is Laura Kubzansky, PhD, MPH, Professor of Social and Behavioral Sciences, Harvard School of Public Health.
+The two co-directors of the program are Lisa Berkman, PhD, director, Harvard Center for Population and Development Studies, and the Thomas D. Cabot Professor of Public Policy and of Epidemiology and Ichiro Kawachi, MD, PhD, Chair, Department of Social and Behavioral Sciences and Professor of Social Epidemiology, Harvard School of Public Health (HSPH).
+The associate site director is Laura Kubzansky, PhD, MPH, professor of Social and Behavioral Sciences and Director of the Society and Health Psychophysiology Laboratory, Harvard School of Public Health.

 For more information, contact: